rsmp-nordic/rsmp_core/sphinx/source/applicability/usage_of_json.rst

 The following table present a comparison of the names used in XML verses JSON.
-Please note that the JSON elements are formatted as JSON string elements and not JSON number or JSON boolean.
+Please note that the JSON elements are formatted as JSON string elements and not as JSON number or as JSON boolean elements, with the exception of the message type "aggregated status" where JSON boolean elements are used.

 .. figtable::
    :nofig: